NourhanKhaled17/NourhanKhaled17/README.md

   </p>

-  I'm a student at computer science & information , at 3rd computer science , I'm interested in Mobile Application development
+  I'm a student at computer science & information , at 4rd computer science , I'm interested in Mobile Application development

   ( Android with kotlin ), Problem Solving and Ui&Ux .

   - 🔭 I’m currently a student at **FCI**

-  - 🌱 I’m currently learning **Android with Kotlin**
+  - 🌱 I’m currently learning **Android with Dart**

-  - 💬 Ask me about **C++, Kotlin, Android Studio**
+  - 💬 Ask me about **C++, Kotlin, Dart, Android Studio**

   ## <h3 align="left"> 🛠️ Programming languages and Tools : </h3>